 This is easy if your unit comes furnished, but you don’t need to go overboard with buying furniture for an unfurnished rental unit.
 A bed for staging your rental can be as simple as an inflatable mattress on top of milk crates with a stylish comforter on top.
 Look for inexpensive items at garage sales and thrift stores.
 Keep in mind these items can be reused for property staging in the future!

 At this point, you have a clean, bright, furnished unit.
-What more can you do to appeal to potential tenants?
+What more can you do to appeal to potential residents?
 Add a few comfortable details throughout the home.
 Here are some ideas to get you started:

 • Place stylish throw pillows on couches, chairs, and beds.
 This is a great way to give your space some personality and a pop of color and texture.